-This post hopes to help juniors or those new to technical interviews prepare for, interpret what the interviewer is asking with 10 questions that may be asked in a Data Analyst interview.
+This post hopes to help those new to tech interviews interpret what the interviewer is asking with ten questions that may be asked in a data analyst interview.

 Business and Career